aletoragboigbe-web/StreamWorks-Customer-Churn-Analysis/README.md

 # 🚀StreamWorks-Customer-Churn-Analysis
 ## Analyzes customer churn for a video streaming platform using Python, statistical analysis, and machine learning to uncover retention drivers and actionable business insights.
 ### 🎯 Business Goal
-StreamWorks Media is a fast-growing video streaming platform operating in a competitive subscription market.
-As customer acquisition costs increase, the company aims to reduce customer churn by understanding who is cancelling their subscriptions and why.
+StreamWorks Media is a UK-based video streaming platform operating in a highly competitive market alongside global players such as Netflix and Amazon Prime.
+As customer acquisition costs continue to rise, retaining existing subscribers has become a critical business priority.
-The primary business goal of this project is to identify churn drivers, predict churn risk, and provide data-driven insights that support customer retention strategies.
+The purpose of this analysis is to understand why customers churn, identify early warning signals, and provide data-driven insights to support targeted retention strategies.

+The primary business goals of this project are:
+- Understand churn patterns and customer behaviour
+- Identify factors influencing subscription cancellation
+- Predict churn probability to enable early intervention
+- Analyze revenue impacting behaviors such as watch time and tenure

 ### 🧩 Business Problem
-Customer churn directly impacts revenue and long-term growth for subscription-based platforms.
-Without a clear understanding of churn behaviour, StreamWorks risks losing customers without timely intervention.
-This project addresses the following business problems:
-- Identifying behavioural patterns associated with churn
-- Predicting which users are at high risk of cancelling
-- Understanding how engagement, tenure, and promotions impact retention
+StreamWorks Media faces increasing customer churn, which directly impacts recurring revenue and growth.
+Without understanding the behavioural and engagement drivers behind churn, retention efforts remain reactive rather than proactive.
+This project aims to use customer data to uncover churn drivers and build predictive models that support smarter, earlier retention decisions.

 ### 🗂 Dataset Overview
 The dataset contains anonymized user-level subscription and engagement data, including:
 - Demographics such as age, gender, and country